 No. The park warns that rocks are slippery, currents tricky, and drop-offs sudden, so the gauge trend and your comfort level should decide whether you wade at all.

 Yes.
-It is the strongest official public corridor in the source set and the access point this page is intentionally built around.
+It is the strongest official public area in the source set and the access point this page is intentionally built around.

 Smallmouth bass lead the plan, with rock bass and other warmwater species as regular supporting catches and musky as a specialty possibility.